Skip to main content

 Additional Welding Equipment Safety Tips

-Besides wearing proper welding safety apparel, additional precautions should be taken to maintain a safe working environment:
+Besides wearing proper welding protective clothing and equipment, additional precautions should be taken to maintain a safe working environment:

 • Make sure there's enough fresh air to keep bad fumes away.